alpecevit/An-Introduction-to-Sentiment-Analysis-with-R/README.md

   First, you need to install these packages by using the `install.packages("package_name_here")` function and then use `library(package_name_here)` function to access these packages.

+# Author's Note
+This notebook includes excessive amount of piping so before you dive into the notebook it is better to get familiar with the practice.